igorek17000/Ender-2-Pro-BTT-V3/README.md

 # Items listed below are needed to do this upgrade.
 (I DO NOT GET PAID FOR ANY LINK I PROVIDE)

-I have provided links to each item required.
+Here are the links to each item required.

 This upgrade requires a BTT SKR Mini E3 v2 Main Board and TFT35 E3 v3 bundle.
 Available on Amazon.com